Updated: December, 2020

-The three services we have included in this section are OpenDNS, GoogleDNS and Level3DNS, because they have similar features and their performance is about the same.
-Keep in mind that these DNS services do not use encryption and the main difference between them and your ISP regulated DNS is that your ISP has your personal information available and could engage into mass-censorship as it is already the case in several countries.
+The services we have included in this section are Cloudflare DNS, OpenDNS, GoogleDNS and Level3DNS, because they have similar features and their performance is about the same.

 OpenDNS also known as the Cisco Umbrella, is a widely used DNS service with some great features such as the ability to filter content via a multitude of parameters including but not limited to adult content and identity theft protection.
 You can read more about their different plans here as they also offer a premium package.

 Today however we are discussing the free service that OpenDNS provides since the difference is only the amount of time that data is collected for and the exclusion feature intended to establish a “locked-down” environment as they call it.
 We feel that the customizable filtering feature is probably one of the more attractive ones as it allows you to filter content based on your needs.
 Other services usually focus on adult content or a generic niche, but there are cases where the possibility to customize the type of filtering can be a game-changer.